tinyg210/localstack-tc-init-hooks/README.md

 You can make your file executable by running `chmod +x init.sh`.
-If the issue persists, make sure you clean the `/target` folder, otherwise the tests will use the previous file permissions that are tied to the `init` script in `target/test-classes/init.sh`.
+If the issue persists, make sure you clean the `/target` folder, otherwise the tests will use the previous file permissions that are tied to the `init` script in `target/test-classes/init.sh`, since there's no new build.

 Another way to do this would be to tell Testcontainers to set the desired mode explicitly.
-This way our snippet becomes:
+This way, our snippet becomes:

 ```
 @Container